Bill Melton: Career statistics

-In 1144 games over 10 seasons, Melton compiled a .253 batting average (1004-for-3971) with 496 runs, 162 doubles, 9 triples, 160 home runs, 591 RBI, 479 base on balls, 669 strikeouts, .337 on-base percentage and .419 slugging percentage.
-Defensively, he recorded a .956 fielding percentage at third base, first base and right field.
+In 1,144 games over 10 seasons, Melton compiled a .253 batting average (1,004-for-3,971) with 496 runs, 162 doubles, 9 triples, 160 home runs, 591 RBIs, 479 base on balls, 669 strikeouts, a .337 on-base percentage, and a .419 slugging percentage.
+Defensively, he recorded a .956 fielding percentage at third base, first base, and right field; with a .949 fielding percentage as a third baseman.

-Post-career
+Post–playing career

-After working with his father manufacturing skateboard wheels and becoming a real estate agent following retirement, Melton took a position as a community relations representative for the White Sox 1992.
+After working with his father manufacturing skateboard wheels and becoming a real estate agent following retirement, Melton took a position as a community relations representative and part-time scout for the White Sox in 1992.
+The next year, Melton was asked by White Sox GM Ron Schueler to work with NBA superstar Michael Jordan on his batting swing.
+Jordan had recently retired from the NBA and was trying to make a go at in professional baseball.

+Broadcaster

+At the time of Melton's death in 2024, White Sox chairman Jerry Reinsdorf described Melton as having two great careers with the White Sox, first as a player and then as a broadcaster doing pre- and postgame television analysis of White Sox games.
+Melton was known for being blunt, outspoken and passionate.
+His broadcast career with the White Sox ran for more than 20 years.
 In 1998, Melton was hired by WGN to be a White Sox pre- and postgame television analyst.
 In 2005, he was hired by Comcast SportsNet Chicago in a similar position.

-Until 1987, Melton was the White Sox' all-time home run leader.
-He was passed in 1987 by Harold Baines, who was then overtaken by Carlton Fisk in 1990.
-Fisk was later bypassed by Frank Thomas.
-He is currently eighth on the White Sox all-time home runs list and tenth on the team's all-time strikeouts list.
+Death

+Melton died following a brief illness in Phoenix, Arizona, on December 5, 2024, at the age of 79.